John P. Cunha, DO, FACOEP

-- Most cases of hiccups resolve themselves in a short period of time and are rarely a medical emergency.
+- Most cases of hiccups can be cured or resolve in a short period of time and are rarely a medical emergency.
 See your doctor if hiccups last more than three hours, or if they disturb your eating or sleeping habits.

 - Home remedies or ways to get rid of hiccups include: holding your breath, drinking a glass of water quickly, pulling hard on your tongue, biting on a lemon, gargling with water, and using smelling salts.

-- Rarely, a physician may prescribe medications such as chlorpromazine (Thorazine), haloperidol (Haldol), and metoclopramide (Reglan) for severe, persistent hiccups.
+- Rarely, a doctor may prescribe medications such as chlorpromazine (Thorazine), haloperidol (Haldol), and metoclopramide (Reglan) for severe, persistent hiccups.

 - Hiccups can be prevented by avoiding overeating, eating too quickly, or drinking too much to help prevent hiccups.

-A hiccup is a sudden, involuntary contraction (spasm) of the diaphragm muscle.
+Hiccups are sudden, involuntary contractions (spasms) of the diaphragm muscle.
 When the muscle spasms, the vocal cords snap shut, producing the hiccup sound.

 Hiccups are often rhythmic.
 They are usually just a temporary minor annoyance, but prolonged hiccups may signal a major medical problem.
 The longest recorded hiccup attack is six decades!